-Universal Epic Universe theme park has officially been open since May 22, 2025 (time flies when you've been exploring a brand-new theme park!).
-From previews to post-opening visits, we frogs have already spent a lot of time portal hopping (40+ visits and counting!), so we can help you experience Epic Universe like an expert.
+Over the last year, we frogs have already spent a ton of time portal hopping, so we can help you experience Epic Universe like an expert.
 Here are some tips and lessons we've learned from our adventures in the five worlds.
-Plus, don't miss our in-depth Epic Universe Jump Start guide, which is packed with planning information including world breakdowns, tickets, hotels, family must-dos and more.
-Before we dive in, it's important to note that things are still evolving, especially as crowd levels fluctuate.
+Plus, don't miss our in-depth Epic Universe Jump Start guide, which is packed with planning information, including world breakdowns, tickets, hotels, family must-dos and more.
+Before we dive in, it's important to note that some things are still evolving, especially as crowd levels fluctuate.
 But don't worry — we're keeping a close eye on new developments, and are continually updating our Epic Universe blog posts.

-1. Have an Early Park Admission Plan (But Also a Backup Plan)
+Have an Early Park Admission Plan (But Also a Backup Plan)

 Taking advantage of the Early Park Admission (EPA) benefit is one of our top ways to maximize your time at Universal Epic Universe if you're staying at a Universal hotel.
 Typically, EPA starts an hour before park open, and select attractions are open during this time.
-Universal officially posts a list of available rides on its website, but the offerings are subject to change.
+Universal officially posts a list of available rides on its website, but the offerings can be subject to change.
 There will always be signage once you enter the park for the most up-to-date information.

-4. Weekend Crowds Are Slightly Lower than Weekdays
+Weekend Crowds Are Slightly Lower than Weekdays

-5. Protect Yourself from the Sun
+Protect Yourself from the Sun

 At Epic Universe theme park specifically, there are three indoor rides (Harry Potter and the Battle at the Ministry, Monsters Unchained and Mario Kart: Bowser's Challenge) and two indoor shows (The Untrainable Dragon and Le Cirque Arcanus).
 Even with outdoor rides, the queues are mostly covered.
 We'd also recommend eating during the hottest parts of the day — many of the restaurants have large dining areas, such as Le Gobelet Noir, Pizza Moon, The Oak & Star Tavern and Meteor Astropub, and of course, AC.

-6. On Rainy Days, Be Extra Flexible
+On Rainy Days, Be Extra Flexible

-7. Make Time for Characters and Interactive Experiences
+Make Time for Characters and Interactive Experiences

 There are also interactive activities, including Power-Up Bands in Super Nintendo World and spell casting in the Ministry of Magic.
 You feel like you're part of a real-life video game, or magic happens before your very own eyes!
 Each world has so many details, adding a lot of depth to the storytelling.

-8. Many Restaurants Use Mobile Order
+Many Restaurants Use Mobile Order

 At Epic Universe, there are only two full-service restaurants (reservations highly recommended), Atlantic and The Blue Dragon Pan-Asian Restaurant.
 All other dining locations are either fast casual or walk-up food kiosks.
 With fast casual, you'll find (or wait for) a table, and there is a QR code on the table which allows you to mobile order food on the Universal Orlando app.
 Your food is then delivered to your table.
 A select few locations have separate pick-up windows, where you can walk up to the counter to retrieve your meal.
 While mobile ordering is highly encouraged as the default option, there are still registers available if you do not have a smartphone or prefer to pay with cash or a physical credit card.

-9. Utilize the Family Care Center
+Utilize the Family Care Center and Child Swap

 The Family Care Center is located in the back of the park next to the Ministry of Magic portal.
 It's equipped with quiet rooms, nursing rooms, family restrooms and a kitchenette.
 It even has a vending machine anyone can use that is full of products, including over-the-counter medicine, Band-Aids, deodorant, diapers, wipes and more.
 For those with tadpoles who need a quick 30-minute nap or sensory break, the Family Care Center is the perfect spot.
 Rooms are available on a first-come, first-served basis.

-10. Yes, There Are Stairs — All Queues and Worlds Are Accessible
+Yes, There Are Stairs — All Queues and Worlds Are Accessible

 You may have heard there are a lot of stairs at Epic Universe theme park, and it is true.
 Super Nintendo World, in particular, has two levels (with elevators) and many rides have staircases in the queues.
 That said, all rides and worlds are ADA-compliant and are accessible for wheelchair users.
 Select rides can fully accommodate a standard wheelchair (ECV users would need to transfer into a courtesy manual chair), including Constellation Carousel, Mario Kart: Bowser's Challenge, Yoshi's Adventure and Fyre Drill.
 All other attractions have lateral transfer devices or modified seating to allow for transfers.

-11. Stay Until Nighttime
+Stay Until Nighttime

 Epic Universe truly comes alive at night.
 Each portal has a spotlight that converges with the others in the sky.
 The lights in Celestial Park coordinate with the dancing fountains and music.
 Frankenstein Manor in Dark Universe crackles with lightning and fog pours out of the village well.
 The Stardust Racers ride vehicles become comets racing through the dark.
 Wizarding Paris twinkles with the circus tent lights.
 In each world, you get a toadally different experience at night.
 The trickiest part is having enough time in the dark before park close since the sun sets late in the summer.
 But it's well worth sticking around and soaking in the ambience.